Federer reaches seventh Australian Open final

 "That was the goal before the match.
 I was able to get there.
 Not under the circumstances I was hoping to or not planning with.
 But I played a good match.
 He struggled clearly with his movement.
 I was able to take advantage of that."

-In the Wimbledon final, Cilic himself was troubled by blisters on his left foot, too, but that was their only lopsided duel in the last five meetings.
+In the Wimbledon final, Cilic himself was troubled by blisters on his left foot, but that was their only lopsided duel in the last five meetings.
 A healthy Cilic memorably cruised past Federer en route to winning the 2014 US Open and held three match points against him in the 2016 Wimbledon quarterfinals.

 Holiday meeting